Surgical Tables for Spinal Surgery: Complete Equipment Selection Guide

 - room size and turning radius for equipment

 A “great table” that crowds your imaging path becomes a daily bottleneck.
-The right surgical tables for spinal surgery should improve room choreography, not constrain it.
+The right surgical table should _improve_ room choreography, not constrain it.

 - fail-safe locking if power is lost during repositioning